SeattleChris/log_data_structure/README.md

 Example with additional parameters:

-- config_overrides: if create_app can have overridden parameters, CloudLog may need to be aware of them.
+- config_overrides: if create_app can override config settings, CloudLog may need to be aware of them.
 - add_config: A list of class attributes to include if they aren't already included in config.__dict__.
-- normal app.logger plus two additional loggers - app.alert, app.c_log
+- Add two loggers (app.alert and app.x_log) in addition to the default app.logger.

 ```Python
 from flask import Flask